Rules of Play

 3. Immediately after a foul, when you are picking up the cue ball the first time to take ball in hand (as opposed to placing the cue ball or picking it up again for successive placements before the next shot), the provisions of Rule 1.33.1 apply to touching or disturbing a single object ball with the cue ball or your hand.
 You may request that a referee, during a play-off match, pick the cue ball up for you immediately after a foul.

 4. When placing the cue ball, it is a foul to touch any object ball with the cue ball or your hand that holds the cue ball.
 "Hand" is defined as including the wrist up to a point where a wristwatch would normally be worn.
-If the foul involves only a single object ball your opponent has the option of restoration as described in Rule 1.33.
-If more than one object ball is involved, there is no restoration option.

 1.39 ILLEGAL MARKING - It is a foul if you intentionally mark the table in any way to assist you in executing any shot or future shot.
 Marking includes the deliberate placement of chalk or any other object at a specific point on a rail or cushion to aid the alignment of a shot, or placing any mark on any part of the table.
 The foul occurs at the moment you attempt to mark the table, regardless of whether you remove the mark, or whether a shot is taken.
 In addition to any penalty required by specific game rules, an unsportsmanlike conduct warning must be issued; a second violation results in loss of game; a third violation results in loss of match.